Horses near the Park

 At 22 South 23rd Street in Philadelphia is a castle-like building which serves as the armory for the First Troop Philadelphia City Cavalry.
 This unit, begun in 1774, is the oldest military unit in continuous service in the United States, and while a private military unit of volunteers, is now deployed with the Pennsylvania Army National Guard as the 104th Cavalry Regiment, 28th Infantry Division.
 The troop has served in every conflict in which the United States has been involved.
 It is part private military (think French Foreign Legion) and part social club (think Union League) with a fairly exclusive membership.

-Of the 2500 or so members of the troop since 1774, are included Philadelphia elites, the printer of the Declaration of Independence, and an Apollo astronaut who has walked on the moon.
+Among the 2500 or so members of the troop since 1774, are included Philadelphia elites, the printer of the Declaration of Independence, and an Apollo astronaut who has walked on the moon.
 Membership also includes a Baldwin Park neighbor, Dennis Boylan, who has served as Captain of the troop from 1983 to 1988.

 One of two marble plaques in the entrance of the armory, covering the first 226 years.
 Dennis' name is 6th from the bottom in the right-hand column.